What is Footprinting?

-This type of footprinting is the safest, holding all legal limitations, and hackers can do it without fear because it is illegal and, hence, coined the term Open-source.
-Examples of this type include: finding someone's email address, phone number, scanning IP through automated tools, search for his age, DOB, house address, etc. Most companies provide information about their companies on their official website without realizing that hackers can benefit from that information provided by them.
+This type of footprinting is the safest, holding all legal limitations, and hackers can do it without fear because it is legal and, hence, coined the term Open-source.
+Examples of this type include: finding someone's email address and phone numbers, scanning IP through automated tools, searching for age, DOB, house address, etc. Most companies provide information about themselves on their official website without knowing that hackers can take advantage of it.

 Using this footprinting category, hacktivists can retrieve information such as user name, information within a group, shared data among individuals, network services, etc.

 After gathering the information from the different areas using various techniques, the hacker usually queries the DNS using pre-existing tools.
 Many freeware tools are available online to perform DNS interrogation.